New Signalling System Delayed in South London

 Aerial view of London Victoria station // Credit: Network Rail

-Commuters in South London can breathe a temporary sigh of relief as the installation of a new signalling system, originally set to disrupt rail services from Saturday, February 10 to Sunday, February 18, has been rescheduled for a later date in 2024.
+Commuters in South London can breathe a temporary sigh of relief as the installation of a new system, originally set to disrupt rail services from Saturday, February 10 to Sunday, February 18, has been rescheduled for a later date in 2024.

 The delay comes as Network Rail works diligently to ensure a seamless transition to the improved signalling infrastructure.